yutannihilation/savvy/book/src/04_input.md

 }
 ```

-Note that, while this is samely efficient for non-ALTREP vectors, this might be
-costly for ALTREP vectors because an ALTREP needs to be materialized first.
-For
-example, if the input is `1:1e8`, `iter()` should be more efficient.

 ### 3. `to_vec()`

-As the name indicates, `to_vec()` copies values to a Rust vector.
-Copying can be
+As the name indicates, `to_vec()` copies the values to a new Rust vector.
-costly for big data, but a vector is handy if you need to pass the data around
+Copying can be costly for big data, but a vector is handy if you need to pass
-among Rust functions.
+the data around among Rust functions.

 ```rust
 let mut v = x.to_vec();